theTrueJedi/theTrueJedi.github.io/addtocart.md

 <br>
 <hr>

-# Baby Stuff <a name="baby"></a>
+## Baby Stuff <a name="baby"></a>

+#### Munchkin Lulla-Vibe Paddle
-**Munchkin Lulla-Vibe Paddle** – for anyone who didn't splurge for the SNOO (or just wants a to-go version), this little battery-operated wonder will help lull your little one to sleep.
+For anyone who didn't splurge for the SNOO (or just wants a to-go version), this little battery-operated wonder will help lull your little one to sleep.
 <script type="text/javascript">
 amzn_assoc_tracking_id = "vikariousshop-20";
 amzn_assoc_ad_mode = "manual";